Šaltinis

-Šaltinis (literally: stream, source) was a Lithuanian-language weekly newspaper published in Sejny, then part of Congress Poland.
+Šaltinis was a Lithuanian-language weekly newspaper published in Sejny, then part of Congress Poland.
 It was an illustrated Catholic publication supported by the Lithuanian clergy and the professors and clerics at the Sejny Priest Seminary.
 The content focused on news, practical advice, and educational articles.
 It was the most popular Lithuanian periodical with circulation reaching 15,000 copies in 1914.
-The weekly supplement, Šaltinėlis, became the first Lithuanian periodical dedicated to children.
+Its weekly supplement, Šaltinėlis, became the first Lithuanian periodical dedicated to children.

 First published in March 1906, the paper was discontinued in August 1915 due to World War I. It was resurrected twice: in 1926–1940 in Marijampolė and in 1961–1998 in Nottingham (United Kingdom) and Panevėžys.

-History
+Sejny newspaper

+Publication history

 When the Lithuanian press ban was lifted in 1904, Kazimieras Prapuolenis petitioned the Tsarist government for a permit to publish Šaltinis.
 He initially wanted to publish the periodical in Vilnius, but eventually settled in Sejny.
 It was the seat of the Diocese of Sejny and had the Sejny Priest Seminary, a center of Lithuanian culture, but the town did not have a printing press.
+Sejny was at the southern border of Lithuanian-inhabited areas which presented logistical difficulties with distribution as well as gathering news and information in other parts of Lithuania.

-Priests from the Dioceses of Sejny and Vilnius raised 20,000 rubles to establish the printing press Laukaitis, Dvaranauskas, Narijauskas ir Bendrovė and invite workers from Warsaw.
+Priests from the Dioceses of Sejny and Vilnius raised 20,000 rubles to establish the printing press and invite workers from Warsaw.
+The printing press was officially founded by Juozas Laukaitis, Vincas Dvaranauskas, and Jurgis Narjauskas.
 In addition to Šaltinis, the printing press published several other periodicals and 257 books, mostly in Lithuanian but also in Polish, Latin, and Esperanto.
-The printing press was evacuated to Russia during World War I.
+The printing press was evacuated to Russia during World War I. In early 1915, due to World War I, the newspaper relocated to Vilnius where issues 7 to 33 were published.

+Initially, the newspaper struggled financially, but it changed once its editor became Juozas Vailokaitis.
+The newspaper competed with other Lithuanian periodicals, primarily Lietuvos ūkininkas, by lowering prices and organizing a lottery for its readers.
+In fall 1907, Šaltinis organized a lottery in which every subscriber was eligible to participate.
+The prizes were books, clocks, and large portraits of Pope Pius X. In December 1907, Šaltinis published 50,000 copies of its issues (up from 2,000 copies in 1906).
+Such a big jump in circulation was temporary, but the number of subscribers tripled.
+It became the most popular Lithuanian newspaper of the time with circulation reaching 15,000 copies around 1914.